Vrekt/FortniteXMPP/README.md

 # Disclaimer
 I am not responsible for any trouble you get into while using this library.
 I suggest you do not abuse the party system and the XMPP system in general.

+# Quick Start

+Start by connecting/logging in: [here](https://github.com/Vrekt/FortniteXMPP2/wiki/Initialization-and-connecting-to-the-XMPP-service.)

+If you want to collect session IDs, (match id), how many players are in a server, etc use [this](https://github.com/Vrekt/FortniteXMPP2/wiki/Presences)

+If you want to use party related stuff, use [this](https://github.com/Vrekt/FortniteXMPP2/wiki/Parties)

+If you want to use multiple bot accounts use [this](https://github.com/Vrekt/FortniteXMPP2/wiki/Using-the-Multiple-Accounts-Provider)

+If you want to chat with other players use [this](https://github.com/Vrekt/FortniteXMPP2/wiki/Chatting)